alexandermichels/alexandermichels.github.io/_pages/students.md

 * Data science and engineering to better model the real-world.
 * Applying spatial data science to real-world issues including public health, transportation, and planning.

+You can apply by directly reaching out or through the [Apply to join a research lab](https://profiles.utdallas.edu/students/about) link.

 ## Applying to UTDallas